mcc-us/mcc-us.github.io/_pages/001-qbo-basics.md

 ## 1. Introduction to QuickBooks Online

-- Overview of QuickBooks Online
+- Signing up and setting up your account
+     - If you are learning QBO then start with the **FREE** Accountant version of the software.
+It allows you to learn & use their training course.
+     - It gives your future clients a discount once you them.

-QuickBooks Online has 60-80% of market share for Bookkeeping, depending on who you talk to.
+- QuickBooks Online has 60-80% of market share for Bookkeeping, depending on who you talk to.

-There are differences between QuickBooks Online and QuickBooks Desktop.
+- There are differences between QuickBooks Online and QuickBooks Desktop.
 However it is advantageous to use the online version over the desktop one.
-QBO is making it easy to convert from the desktop to online.
+QBO is making it easy to convert from the desktop to online. (**This is the place to dive into the WHY**.)

-- Signing up and setting up your account

-If you are learning QBO then start with the FREE Accountant version of the software.
-It provides a free account for bookkeepers and accountants AND gives your future clients a discount if you enroll new clients.

 ### Key Features of QuickBooks Online